It is in church the we would seek divinity,

 with its entrenched dogma and considerations.

-We may wonder whether the church
+Today we may even wonder whether the church

 is still a viable institution.